rachnguyn/CS174A/README.md

 # CS174A
-Assignments Computer Graphics @ UCLA with Professor Asish Law
+Assignments for Computer Graphics @ UCLA with Professor Asish Law

 Assignment Descriptions:
 A1 - Prepare the Environment